swoop-inc/fast_cache/README.md

 In both tests FastCache::Cache is 2-3x slower than LruRedux::Cache, which only provides LRU expiration semantics.
 For small values, FastCache::Cache is 5x faster than ActiveSupport::Cache::MemoryStore.
 For more complex values the difference grows to 50-100x (67x in the particular benchmark).

-In one case of CSV generation where every row involved looking up model attributes FastCache was more than 100 times faster.
+In one reporting application where generating every row required looking up model attributes FastCache was more than 100 times faster.
 Operations that took many minutes now happen in seconds.

 ## Implementation